lmelon/homebridge-vaillant-vrc9xx/README.md

 # homebridge-vaillant-vrc9xx

-A plugin for [homebridge](https://github.com/nfarina/homebridge), which allows to control Vaillant heater equipped with the VRC900 or VRC920 internal module.
+A plugin for [homebridge](https://github.com/nfarina/homebridge), which allows to control Vaillant heater equipped with the VRC900 or VRC920 internet module.

 It is a partial replacement for the multiMatic app available for iOS and Android.